1979 German Formula Three Championship

-The 1979 German Formula Three Championship (1979 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1979 German Formula Three Championship (1979 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 11 March at Circuit Zolder and ended at Kassel-Calden on 7 October after seven rounds (the first Nürburgring round was cancelled due to snowfall).

 Klaus Zimmermann Racing Team driver Michael Korten became a champion.
 He won races at Fassberg, Nürburgring and Kassel-Calden.
-Hans-Georg Bürger won race at Diepholz and finished as runner-up.
+Hans-Georg Bürger won the race at Diepholz and finished as runner-up.
 Walter Lechner completed the top-three in the drivers' standings.
 Ernst Maring, Thierry Boutsen and Michael Bleekemolen were the only other drivers who were able to win a race in the season.

 Teams and drivers

 Calendar

 All rounds were held in West Germany, excepting Zolder rounds that were held in Belgium.